This content is not available in your preferred language.

 The content is shown in another available language.
 Your browser may include features that can help translate the text.

-There are three types of scanning supported by National Instruments acquisition devices:
+There are three types of scanning supported by NI acquisition devices:

 (most E Series devices, M series devices, some X series)In this method, the sample clock is used to determine when to start acquiring samples and the convert clock is used to determine when each channel in the list is to be sampled.
 The time in between the sampling of two channels is called interchannel delay and can be set in software.